mapswipe/python-mapswipe-workers/new-firebase-functions/README.md

 Finally you can deploy your changes for cloud functions and database rules individually.
 * `firebase deploy --only functions`
 * `firebase deploy --only database:rules`

+## Notes on OAuth (OSM login)

+The main notes are in the app repository (/docs/osm_login.md).

+Some specifics about the related functions:
+ - get a service-account.json file from firebase which allows the OAuth functions to access the database and call external URLs (this last point only works on a firebase Blaze plan)
+- Before deploying, set the required firebase config values with:
+- `firebase functions:config:set osm.client_id="" osm.client_secret=""`
+- Deploy the functions as explained above

+- Expose the functions publicly through firebase hosting

+We store the user's OSM access token in the database, which right now does not do anything, but would be needed if we want our backend to do something in OSM on behalf of the user.
+If we want the app to do this, we could simply store the token in the app's storage.
+The database access rules are set to only allow the owner of a token to access them.